The Importance of a Good Candidate Experience in Recruitment

 ‘According to an IBM study, applicants who are overall pleased with their recruiting experience are 34% more likely to promote the company to others.’

 The effects of applicant experience are far-reaching, affecting areas other than recruiting as well.
 Even if these aren’t the most immediate effects, they must be considered.
 Those who have had a favourable recruiting experience are 53 percent more likely to become customers of that organisation than applicants who had a poor hiring experience (only 25 percent say they will be interested in being a customer).
-This is clear proof that candidate experience has a direct influence on company indicators like sales, and that the results may be compounded since candidates will spread the word.
+This is clear proof that candidate experience has a direct influence on company indicators like sales, and that the results may be compounded since candidates will spread the word and that’s why the importance of candidate experience should be taken into account.

 1. Make a statement with your brand’s online presence